0x715h1m070/chatbot-modhelper/README.md

 </p>

 <p align="center">
-  <b>Image 1</b> - A new request has been received from the game project site.
-Notification sent to moderators' chat.
+  <b>Image 1</b> - The game project site has received a new request.
+A notification has been sent to the moderators' chat.
 </p>

 <p align="center">